zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 I remember as a child going to his school with him one day and hearing the teachers address him, or talk to him, with the name  “Coach.”
 “Hey, Coach.
 How is it going today?”
 “How are you doing, Coach?”
 I t hought, “Why are they calling my father ‘Coach’?”
 But that’s what they called him  for the 34 years that he taught in the St. Paul public schools.
 But back to our story.

 Juan says to Angela, “Are you done?” meaning “Have you finished giving me things and instructing me?”
-He wants to get going t o take Davy to his game.
+He wants to get going to take Davy to his game.
 Angela, however, is not finished.
 She says, “And he re’s a first-aid kit in case he skins his knee or gets any other scrapes.
 We don’t want to risk infection.”
 A “first- aid (aid) kit (kit)” is a small box that has basic medical supplies in it.
 It’s something that you would have at a sporting event o r a game like this in case you needed to take care of any small medical issues .

 One of the things that might happen in a sporting g ame would be “skinning your knee.”
 “To skin (skin) your knee (knee)” is to caus e the skin around or near your knee to break and to “bleed” (bleed).
 “To bleed” is  to allow blood or to have blood come out of your body.
 Angela is worried that littl e Davy is going to skin his knee or get another kind of “scrape” (scrape).
 A scrape is also an injury to your skin.
-We might also call it a “cut” or a “scratch” that i s caused by having the skin rub up against or touch a sharp surface or object.
+We might also call it a “cut” or a “scratch” that is caused by having the skin rub up against or touch a sharp surface or object.

 Angela says, “We don’t want to risk infection.”
 “To  risk” something is to take the chance that something bad will happen.
 The bad thin g in this case is an “infection” (infection).
 An infection is when there  is something in your body that is causing you pain or making you ill.